MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

 *   [Add a inline declaration](#add-an-inline-declaration).
 Equivalent to adding a `style` attribute to the HTML of an element.
 *   [Add a declaration to a style rule](#add-a-declaration-to-a-style-rule).

 **What workflow should you use?** For most scenarios, you probably want to use the inline declaration workflow.
 Inline declarations have higher specificity than external ones, so the inline workflow ensures that the changes take effect in your expected element.
-For more information about specificity, navigate to [Selector Types][MDNSelectorTypes].
+For more information about specificity, navigate to [Selector Types](https://developer.mozilla.org/docs/Web/CSS/Specificity#Selector_Types).

 If you are debugging any styles of the element and you need to specifically test what happens when a declaration is defined in different places, use the other workflow.